 - 2. Set up CH1 of the oscilloscope for AC coupling and an x10 probe.
 Set the probe itself to x10 if it has a switch.
 Connect the CH1 probe to the output of your circuit.
 Connect the output of the Function Generator to CH2 using a BNC Tee and a BNC cable.
 Set the Waveform Generator output impedance to HIGH Z. - 3.
 Connect the Function Generator to the input of your circuit using the BNC to clip adapter in your cable kit.
 Set the generator output to produce a 100 Hz, sinusoidal, 5 V{PP} output.
-BE SURE TO PUT THE FUNCTUION GENERATOR IN HIGH-Z MODE!!!!!

 4. Measure and record $V{in,PP}$, $V{out,PP}$, the period of the input signal that you are using, and the time shift between the output and input at the frequencies listed in Data Table 2.
-Record your measured data for all listed frequencies there.
+Record your measured data there.